In late 2017, one of the "big four" auditors was hacked:

 Financial & Reputation Impact

 The cost of data breaches reached record highs in 2019.
 That said, it likely isn't an issue for auditors.
-They rarely review large amounts of raw data such as customers data with PII or PHI, and if there was a need to do that, they would likely sign an BAA or other agreement covering specific data sharing.
+They rarely review large amounts of raw data such as customers data with Personally Identifiable Information (PII) or Personal Healthcare Information (PHI), and if there was a need to do that, they would likely sign an Business Associate Agreement (BAA) or other agreement covering specific data sharing.

 Damage to a company's reputation, though, can be severe, impacting sales, stock performance, hiring, partnerships and more.
 A survey by another big four firm showed that 87% of consumers will take their business to a competitor if they don’t trust a company to handle their data responsibly.